(All images on this page expand to full size when clicked!)

 MALAS is proud to be co-sponsoring this lecture with SDSU English and Comparative Literature and SDSU Press:

-Sponsored by the Department of English and Comparative Literature @ SDSU—additional support provided by MALAS, the Master of Arts in Liberal Arts and Sciences and San Diego State University Press
+Sponsored by the Department of English and Comparative Literature @ SDSU—additional support provided by MALAS, the Master of Arts in Liberal Arts and Sciences; San Diego State University Press; and the students of Robotic Erotic Electric, English 220, Fall 2019

 About the Origins of the Wendelmoot Symposium Series